Movatterモバイル変換

 Proto-writing

-Certain forms ofproto-writing remain undeciphered and, because of a lack of evidence and linguistic descendants, it is quite likely that they will never be deciphered.
+Certain forms ofproto-writing remain undeciphered and, because of limited evidence and uncertain linguistic affiliation, may never be deciphered.

 Neolithic signs in China